orlovskyjavaprofi/civctp2/readmeWindows.md

 This will also copy the videos to that directory.

 **NOTICE FOR DEVELOPERS**
-Your start from here **civctp2\ctp2_code\ctp** , there you will find **civctp.sln** , open in your Visual Studio and hopefully everything would work as expected.

 CTP2 was originally built on Windows with Visual Studio 6.

-Today, the code compiles on Visual Studio 2017 and 2019 and probably also later.
+Today, the **code compiles on  2022** and probably also later.
 The code has not been compiled on Windows with any other compiler than the Visual Studio compiler.
 Beside a version of Visual Studio you need:

 ## IF you need h and cpp files generated use meson!
 **pip install meson its php command after that , you should be able to get all those special h files!**
+**Then inside upstream version do meson.exe setup build**

-## Very important setup for Visual Studio:
+## DirectX very important setup for Visual Studio:
-**1. Set civctp2 as startup project**

-2. Add  C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)\Include in Additional Include Directories
+1. Add  C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)\Include in Additional Include Directories
 of the ctp2 project!

-This step must be done for all running profiles!

-4. Download the package from here https://www.microsoft.com/en-us/download/details.aspx?id=6812 this must be add in include for the ctp2 project: C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)\Include
+2. Download the package from here https://www.microsoft.com/en-us/download/details.aspx?id=6812 this must be add in include for the ctp2 project: C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)\Include

-## DirectX
-    The Windows SDK installed on your computer for DirectX support An environment variable named CDKDIR on your computer.
-In Windows XP/2000, go to Control Panel->System->Environment Variables, and add it, with it's value set to [your source path]/ctp2/bin, the directory with bison, flex, and other tools in it.
-On Windows 10 it is Control Panel->System->Advanced System Settings->Environment Variables or PC Settings->Info->Advanced System Settings->Environment Variables or press Windows+Pause ->Advanced System Settings->Environment Variables
-    A tmp directory in the root directory of the hard drive where the code is.
-If your source code working copy is on drive C: then create C:\tmp.
-If you have the code on another drive such as E: than it is E:\tmp.

-## Historic reference about the original project
+## Historic reference about the original project state

-I am not sure where you are now in this list.
-And keep in mind I don't follow these instructions too often, ether.

  Make sure you add the Include and Lib and BaseClasses directories from this SDK to Tools->Options->Directories from Visual Studio, if they are not there already.
 If you installed them to default locations, that means you need to add e.g. for DirectX 9.0:

     C:\DXSDK\Include
     C:\DXSDK\Samples\C++\DirectShow\BaseClasses